-When the PHA receives notification that the user's secondary verification failed to confirm eligible immigration status, the PHA must notify the family of the results of the user's verification.
-The family will have 30 days from the date of the notification to request an appeal of the users results.
-The request for appeal must be made by the family in writing directly to the users.
+When the PHA receives notification that the USCIS secondary verification failed to confirm eligible immigration status, the PHA must notify the family of the results of the USCIS verification.
+The family will have 30 days from the date of the notification to request an appeal of the USCIS results.
+The request for appeal must be made by the family in writing directly to the USCIS.
 The family must provide the PHA with a copy of the written request for appeal and the proof of mailing.

-The PHA will notify the family in writing of the results of the user's secondary verification within 10 business days of receiving the results.
+The PHA will notify the family in writing of the results of the USCIS secondary verification within 10 business days of receiving the results.

-The family must provide the PHA with a copy of the written request for appeal and proof of mailing within 10 business days of sending the request to the users.
+The family must provide the PHA with a copy of the written request for appeal and proof of mailing within 10 business days of sending the request to the USCIS.

-The family must forward to the designated user's office any additional documentation or written explanation in support of the appeal.
-This material must include a copy of the users document verification request (used to process the secondary request) or such other form specified by the users, and a letter indicating that the family is requesting an appeal of the user's immigration status verification results.
+The family must forward to the designated USCIS office any additional documentation or written explanation in support of the appeal.
+This material must include a copy of the USCIS document verification request (used to process the secondary request) or such other form specified by the USCIS, and a letter indicating that the family is requesting an appeal of the USCIS immigration status verification results.

-The users will notify the family, with a copy to the PHA, of its decision.
-When the users notify the PHA of the decision, the PHA must notify the family of its right to request an informal hearing.
+The USCIS will notify the family, with a copy to the PHA, of its decision.
+When the USCIS notifies the PHA of the decision, the PHA must notify the family of its right to request an informal hearing.

-The PHA will send written notice to the family of its right to request an informal hearing within 10 business days of receiving notice of the user's decision regarding the family's immigration status.
+The PHA will send written notice to the family of its right to request an informal hearing within 10 business days of receiving notice of the USCIS decision regarding the family's immigration status.